Have you ever made a bad hiring decision?

 Assessing candidates for ministry, as in the case of assessing Gideon’s warriors, is analogous to taking pictures.

 The purpose is to make informed personnel decisions.
 Pictures of candidates should consist of relevant strengths, weaknesses, and mixed features relative to their suitability for a particular job or ministry.
-In my blog on March 14, 2012, I commented as follows about assessment:
+In my blog, I commented as follows about the assessment process:

 The qualifier relevant is instructive.